noobe/Notes/React/Readme.md

 );
 ```

-Displaying data (Templating)
+Displaying data inside JSX (Templating)
-JSX allows us to embed markup in JS, and using curly braces allows us to escape back into JS.
+- JSX allows us to embed markup in JS, and using curly braces allows us to escape back into JS.
-Hence we can use it to run JS code in between markup.
+- Hence we can use it to run JS code in between markup.
-It could be variables, function calls, conditionals, looping constructs
+It could be variables, function calls, conditionals, looping constructs etc.
+- Below we use the ternary operator for if/else logic, Array.map for looping and && operator for condition check without any else condition.
 ```js
 const pptys = {
   color: 'red',